 It was a record year for new car sales in the UK in 2015, and now 2016 is on course to be even bigger for the automotive industry, but what are the best selling cars of the year so far?
 To find out we’ve put together a list of the top 10 cars to be sold in the first six months of the year.

-The Ford Fiesta once again dominated sales, accounting for 8,236 of May's registrations.
-As a result, it has stretched its lead at the top of our list with 52,476 total sales in 2016.
+The Ford Fiesta once again dominated sales, accounting for 11,357 of June's registrations.
+As a result, it has stretched its lead at the top of our list with 68,833 total sales in 2016.